Proven Ways to Change Someone’s Mind

 Research shows that by challenging Uncle George’s political beliefs, you are questioning his personal judgment.
-But if you can find a way to say something nice first – either pay Uncle George a compliment or point out one part of his views that you agree with – he’ll be more likely to consider your perspective.
+But if you can say something nice first – either pay Uncle George a compliment or point out one part of his views that you agree with – he’ll be more likely to consider your perspective.

 The bottom line: It’s a difficult– but not impossible – task to change someone’s mind.